amogh-ajnalens/Youtube-Scraper/readme.md

 1. Run the install_requirements.py

-2. Run the vidscraper.py
+2. Populate the keywords.csv with desired search terms.

-3. Enter in the keyword
+3. Run the vidscraper.py.

-4. Enter the the number of videos

-5. wait until all your videos are downloaded :)
+4. wait until all your videos are downloaded :)